W427697/Discord-/CONTRIBUTING/RELEASING.md

 Some labels have specific meanings when it comes to releases.
 It's important that each pull request has labels that accurately describe the change, as labels can determine if a pull request is included in the changelog or not.
 This is explained further in the [Which changes are considered "releasable", and what does it mean?](#which-changes-are-considered-releasable-and-what-does-it-mean) section.

-4. Patches: has it already been released in a prerelease?
+4. Hotfixes: has it already been released in a prerelease?

-If this is a patch release, make sure that all pull requests have already been released in a prerelease.
+If this is a hotfix release, make sure that all pull requests have already been released in a prerelease.
 If some haven't, create a new prerelease first.

 This is not a technical requirement, but it's a good practice to ensure that a change doesn't break a prerelease before releasing it to stable.